tendermint/tendermint/docs/architecture/adr-073-libp2p.md

 ## Open Questions

-- What is the role of Protocol Labs in the implementation of libp2p in Tendermint, both during the initial implementation and on an ongoing basis thereafter?
+- What is the role of Protocol Labs in the implementation of libp2p in tendermint, both during the initial implementation and on an ongoing basis thereafter?

 - Should all P2P traffic for a given node be pushed to a single topic, and we assume that a topic maps to a specific ChainID, or should each reactor (or type of message) have its own topic?
+How many topics can a libp2p network support?
+Is there testing that validates the capabilities?

 - Tendermint presently provides a very coarse QoS-like functionality using priorities based on message-type.
   This intuitively/theoretically ensures that evidence and consensus messages don't get starved by blocksync/statesync messages.
 It's unclear if we should attempt to replicate this with libp2p and even if we should.

+- What kind of QoS functionality does libp2p provide and what kind of metrics does libp2p provide about it's QoS functionality?

-- Is it possible to store additional (potentially arbitrary) data into the DHT as part of the heartbeats between nodes, such as the latest height, and then access that in the reactors.
+- Is it possible to store additional (and potentially arbitrary) information into the DHT as part of the heartbeats between nodes, such as the latest height, and then access that in the reactors.
+How frequently can the DHT be updated?

 - Does it make sense to have reactors continue to consume inbound messages from a Channel (`In`) or is there another interface or pattern that we should consider?

+  - We should avoid exposing Go channels when possible, and likely some kind of alternate iterator likely makes sense for processing messages within the reactors.

+- What are the security and protocol implications of tracking information from peer heartbeats and exposing that to reactors?

+- How much (or how little) configuration can Tendermint provide for libp2p, particularly on the first release?

+  - In general, we should not support byo-functionality for libp2p components within Tendermint, and reduce the configuration surface area, as much as possible.

+- What are the best ways to provide request/response semantics for reactors on top of libp2p?
+Will it be possible to add request/response semantics in a future release or is there anticipatory work that needs to be done as part of the initial release?

 ## Consequences